 If you’re purchasing the beef from your local market, it will say 85/15 or 90/10.
 This ratio is the lean-to-fat ratio.
 The top number of the ratio indicates the leanness and the bottom number is the fat.
 For example, beef with a label that says 85/15 is 85% lean beef and 15% fat in the package.

 To season the ground beef, you’ll make a homemade taco seasoning with a mixture of chili powder, cumin, paprika, garlic powder and salt.
-If you’re in a time crunch, you could also use store-bought taco seasoning, but it’s not the same flavor and you will notice a difference.
+If you’re in a time crunch, you could also use store-bought taco seasoning, but it’s not the same flavor and you will notice a difference in the taco meat.

-If you’re trying to prep these nachos in advance, the ground beef can be made up to 3-days ahead of time and stored in an airtight container in the fridge.
+If you’re trying to prep these nachos in advance, the meat mixture can be made up to 3-days ahead of time and stored in an airtight containers in the fridge.

 - Tortilla Chips